OpenSUTD/ISTD/infosys+/index.md

   - {:.desc} Views make up the individual components you see in your application's screen.
 This goes through the additional views not found in class that you might find useful.
 - __Sensors and Query API__{:.title}
   - {:.date} 26 Nov
-  - {:.desc} Do you know your smartphone contains well over a dozen sensors?
+  - {:.desc} Did you know your smartphone contains well over a dozen sensors?
 Learn how to access these sensor data such as GPS, compass and gyroscope to add new dimensions to your user experience.
 - __App Widgets__{:.title}
   - {:.date} 3 Dec
   - {:.desc} App widgets are like "mini applications" that go onto the user's home screen, something like the music player widget.
 Learn to create a custom widget for your application that your user can install onto their home screen.

-Who should attend this class:
+#### Who should attend this class
 - Students interested in front-end mobile application development
 - Students whose projects involve a heavy front-end user experience